 Following the defeat of the Countywide referendum, the municipal planning directors within the County created a substitute organization with the purpose to establish a countywide comprehensive plan amendment coordinated review process.
 In October, 1993, the Multi-Jurisdictional Issues coordination forum and the Comprehensive Plan Amendment Coordinated Review Process were established through the execution of two interlocal agreements.
-Current program membership includes the County, 314 municipalities, the South Florida Water Management District, the School Board, South Indian River Water Control District, Lake Worth Drainage District, Indian Trail Improvement District, Jupiter Inlet District, Loxahatchee River Environmental Control District, Loxahatchee Groves Water Control District, and the Northern Palm Beach County Water Control District.
-The coordination program contains two components: 1) an Issues Coordination Forum for the identification and possible resolution of multi-jurisdictional issues and 2) a plan amendment review program for coordination of comprehensive plan amendments.
-These programs are referred to as the Issues Forum and IPARC (Intergovernmental Plan Amendment Review Committee) respectively; and are collectively known as the "Palm Beach County Intergovernmental Coordination Program."
+Current program membership includes the County, 31 municipalities, the School Board, South Indian River Water Control District, Lake Worth Drainage District, Indian Trail Improvement District, Jupiter Inlet District, Loxahatchee River Environmental Control District, Loxahatchee Groves Water Control District, and the Northern Palm Beach County Water Control District.
+Based on actions from the Board of County Commissioners on July 19, 2011 to withdraw from the Multi-Jurisdictional Issues Forum Interlocal Agreement adopted by Resolution No. 93-802, the participation of the County is limited to the plan amendment review program for coordination of comprehensive plan amendments.
+This program is referred to as the IPARC (Intergovernmental Plan Amendment Review Committee).